What business structure should I choose?

 If, however, you are a plumber or electrician trading on your own with no intention of expanding beyond a personal customer base, operating as a sole trader may well be the best choice for you.

-For some great advice on structuring your business, contact THP Chartered Accountants in Wanstead, Cheam, Chelmsford, Saffron Walden or London City today.
+For some great advice on structuring your business, contact THP Chartered Accountants in Wanstead, Cheam, Chelmsford, or Saffron Walden today.

 About Mark Ingle